Sen. McCain’s farewell carries message for Trump

-IAs the nation’s elite gathered on Saturday at Washington National Cathedral for a memorial to Sen. John McCain, the eulogies were widely seen as an implicit reproach of Trump.
+As the nation’s elite gathered on Saturday at Washington National Cathedral in D.C. for a memorial to Sen. John McCain, the eulogies were widely seen as an implicit reproach of Trump.

 WASHINGTON — He drove them crazy.
 He berated them on the way to the White House and badgered them once they got there.
 He stood by them when he thought they were right and tore at their heels when he was convinced they were wrong.
 And when it came time to depart this world, John McCain wanted them to tell his story.